W.I.T.C.H. (TV series): Guardian Abilities/Magic

 Each Guardian's powers are further developed and magnified greatly by the mystical world of Kandrakar, transmitted to the pink Heart of Kandrakar via the Aurameres (the physical representations and very source of the Guardians' powers).
 The Aurameres grant the same exact elemental powers to each of their guardians; for instance, powers held by Irma would also have been possessed by Cassidy.
 The Keeper of the Aurameres is Luba, a cat-like being.

-When the Guardians transform, they change form and grow wings, which help them fly.
+When the Guardians transform, they change form (their bodies mature to its physical prime), outfits and grow wings, which help them fly.
 Also, the Guardians can combine their powers together and create a beam as seen on the first episode of the series.
 Since the Veil was taken down, the Guardians have to cross worlds by folding, with the help of the Heart of Kandrakar.
 Elyon and Blunk can fold as well.

 In order to travel to another place in the same world, each Guardian can teletransport.
 Teletransporting is a difficult ability to learn and one can materialize into another solid object if not careful enough.
 If a Guardian teletransports while not connected to an Auramere or a Heart, then they will drain their life force.

 It has been shown that if a Guardian uses her elemental powers and is not connected to an Auramere, it will drain their life force, making them much weaker.
-This may be why Nerissa aged so much faster than the rest of the former guardians (C.H.Y.K.N.).
+This may be why Nerissa aged so much faster than the rest of the former guardians ("C.H.Y.K.N.").

+Each Guardian can use their elemental powers and also manifest abilities based on their element or specific to them, such as Hay Lin's enhanced hearing as the Air Guardian.
+She also is an empath, able to determine someone’s future stressful emotions via dreams.

 A Guardian can become a Quinto-Guardian, obtaining powers over all five elements.
 A Quinto-Guardian can gain the power to create solid ice out of thin air as with liquid water.
 The only known Quinto-Guardians are Cornelia (temporarily via the merged Aurameres) and Nerissa (by using her Seal).

 The Guardians can also become one with their dragon (or the powerful nymph Xin Jing, in the case of the Guardian of Quintessence and Keeper of the mystical Heart of Kandrakar, Will) and literally become their element while increasing all of their elemental abilities to their zenith of strength.
 But this is risky and rather dangerous because it costs them their humanity and they could be easily controlled and enthralled.